TinyTiim/createYourReadme/PersonalReadME.md

   ## Installation

-  npm, inquierer
+  npm inquierer and node.js

   ## Usage

-  Its used for whenever your in a pinch and need a quick readme for a project.
+  Anyone who does many projects or just needs a readme in a pinch.

   ## Credits